NorbiPeti/VirtualComputer/README.md

 *If you don't meet these requirements, you may need to compile the files for yourself.
 If you do please send the compiled version to me so more people can download it.*

 * OS X; Ubuntu 16.04/18.04
-* VirtualBox 5.2
+* VirtualBox 6.0
 * Spgiot/Bukkit 1.8/1.9/1.12
 * Java 8

 ### Untested:
-* Any Linux versions
+* Other Linux versions
 * Other VirtualBox versions (code modifications are probably necessary)
 * Other Spigot/Bukkit versions
 * Other Java versions